levaconline/no-framework/README.md

 # Benefits
 - You will learn how to do new things by yourseld regardless better or worse.
 You will make mistakes but mistakes would be yours not others.
 So, you can learn from mistakes (and fix it quickly) instead crushing your project by others mistakes and relay on them to fix their bug if you use it.
 Let again programmer to enjou their job and benefit would be to all (users, companies and programmers).
 The products will be of much better quality.
+- Do what you wish/need without paying expensive services (it works even on cheapest ISP which anything more than PHP, MySQL (MariaDB)).

 # Advice
 Keep it simple.
 Keep it clean.
 Nothing new was invented by agile methodolohy.
-So, be creative instead agile and enjpu your job.
+So, be creative instead agile and enjoy your job.